 Mangoes soften as they become ripe, so pick one that gives a little with a gentle squeeze.
 Not firm and not mushy.

-Store leftovers in an air-tight container with a lid in the refrigerator and consume within 24 hrs.
-I’m a big fan of reusing old peanut butter jars for all sorts of storage: overnight oats, freezing, meal prep, and even smoothies.
+Store any leftover vegan mango smoothie in an air-tight container with a lid in the refrigerator and consume within 24 hours.
+I’m a big fan of reusing cleaned-out peanut butter jars for all sorts of storage: overnight oats, freezing, meal prep, and even smoothies.
 Plus they come with a lid!

 - Total Time: 10 minutes